 Today's update to Google Translate probably won't affect most of our American readers, but if you live in or frequently travel to India, you're going to get a lot of use out of it.
 The update to version 3.0.6 adds spoken translation support for Hindi, Bengali, Gujarati, Kannada, Marathi, Punjabi, Tamil, and Telugu, all widely spoken in different parts of the Indian subcontinent and other locations in Southeast Asia.

 Many in the western hemisphere think that Hindi is the official language of India, and it is (along with English).
+But India is enormous, both in terms of geography and population, and it has one of the most diverse linguistic topographies of any country on Earth.
 Read More

 The Google update fairy is making her rounds today, and one app to feel the effect of her wand is Google Translate.
 The new features are pretty straightforward, but for many of you, that won't make this release any less exciting.